 - Combine the first two ingredients in the spray bottle and swirl around to blend

 - Let sit for about 15 minutes to let the solution emulsify

 • Spray liberally, directly on fabric, and enjoy the lovely scent!

 • Use essential oils that smell good to you, and keep their properties in mind.
 For example, in the bedroom use a relaxing scent like Lavender or Calm.
 For other rooms in the house think about oils that are uplifting like Sweet Orange, Joy, and Bergamot.
 You can always stop by the shop and we would be happy to help you select the best option for your home.

 • I prefer using witch hazel as opposed to rubbing alcohol or vodka, because of its mild and pleasant aroma, however, any of these options will work just fine.

 • While this spray should be suitable for most fabrics, if you are concerned, test a small area before using.

 Essential Oil Diffusers

 Diffusers are a wonderful way to infuse your space with the therapeutic scent of essential oils.
 Each time you use the diffuser you can select the exact oils to suit your mood and activity.
-Diffuse essential oils like Meditation when it’s time to tune in, Meditation when you need focus, and Sinus & Headache or Eucalyptus if you’re feeling stuffy.
+Diffuse essential oils like Meditation when it’s time to tune in, Brain Focus when you need focus, and Sinus & Headache or Eucalyptus if you’re feeling stuffy.
 Be creative with your essential oils to create the ideal aromatic ambience.
 Remember you can use different diffusers in specific areas of your home.
 For example, one diffuser in the bedroom for relaxing scents, a diffuser in the main living space with uplifting essential oils, and a diffuser in the home office with oils for focus.